Cavalia/Cavalia/README.md

 Cavalia is a main-memory database system specifically designed for modern multicore architectures.
 It aims at providing a generalized framework for comparing different concurrency-control mechanisms.
 A highlight in Cavalia is that new hardware features (e.g., NUMA, HTM, and NVRAM) are judiciously leveraged for achieving higher level of concurrency when processing massive volume of transactions.

-**if you would like to see how a product-level database system implements different concurrency-control protocols, please check [Peloton](https://github.com/cmu-db/peloton), a street strength database management system for real-time analytics.** _--Yingjun Wu_
+**If you would like to see how a product-level database system implements different concurrency-control protocols, please check [Peloton](https://github.com/cmu-db/peloton), a street strength database management system for real-time analytics.
+Contact me for more information!** _--Yingjun Wu_

 ##Disclaimers